As Seen In

 Not a Broken System

-At Active Lifestyle Medical, we view Type 2 Diabetes differently.
+At Active Lifestyle Medical, we view type 2 diabetes differently.

-Rather than seeing it as a condition caused simply by “high blood sugar,” we understand Type 2 Diabetes as a protective metabolic response — a signal that the body and its cells are under stress and adapting to prevent further damage.
+Rather than seeing it as a condition caused simply by “high blood sugar,” we understand type 2 diabetes as a protective metabolic response, a signal that the body and its cells are under stress and adapting to prevent further damage.
+Blood sugar is not the problem.
+It is a symptom.

 What Type 2 Diabetes Really Is

-Type 2 Diabetes develops when cells become less responsive to insulin, a state known as insulin resistance.
-While this is often framed as a failure of the body, it is more accurately understood as an adaptive shutdown a protective response to chronic metabolic overload.
+Type 2 diabetes develops when cells become less responsive to insulin, a state known as insulin resistance.
+While this is often framed as a failure of the body, it is more accurately understood as an adaptive shutdown, a protective response to chronic metabolic overload.
+Over time, cells are exposed to excessive inputs such as:

 Excess glucose and refined carbohydrates